Millis Reads 2026

 Participants are encouraged to read or listen to the book selection and attended a variety programs that tie in to the themes of the books!

-Millis Reads is sponsored in part by the Millis Cultural Council.
-Funding is also generously provided by the Friends of the Millis Public Library.
+Millis Reads is generously sponsored by the Friends of the Millis Public Library.

 Book Selections